frederic-perez/AmE-dictionary/data/dictionary.md

 __ostium__ _n_ _Careful attention to the ostium of the appendage also provides valuable information for catheter ablation._
 __ostracism__ _n_
 __ostracize__ _v_ :six::pencil2::hammer: (ostracized)
-__OT__ _Sports_ Overtime or extra time is an additional period of play specified under the rules of a sport to bring a game to a decision and avoid declaring the match a tie or draw where the scores are the same.
+__OT__ _n_ (o.t.) _Sports_ Overtime or extra time is an additional period of play specified under the rules of a sport to bring a game to a decision and avoid declaring the match a tie or draw where the scores are the same.
 __other than (something)__ _idiom_ :two::hammer: _Other than that, blah blah blah._
 __otherness__
 __otherworldly__ _adj_ :astonished::three::hammer:
 __otiose__ _adj_ Serving no useful purpose; having no excuse for being. _Syn_ superfluous, wasted, pointless, senseless _More than half of his acceptance speech was otiose nonsense, and the rest was just a rehash of his campaign promises._
-__OTL__ Emoticon/term used to express a situation where you are so upset that you feel like getting on your hands on the floor and knees down to start crying.
+__OTL__ _n_ Emoticon/term used to express a situation where you are so upset that you feel like getting on your hands on the floor and knees down to start crying.
 __OTT__ _abbr_ Over the top.
 __otter__
 __ottoman__